AWaselnuk/AWaselnuk.github.io/principles-and-mental-models.md

 ## Cookbook

-### I am not discovering bugs until the code is in production.
+### My project is not progressing.
+We keep having meetings instead of shipping anything useful.

 Coming soon

 ### My UI is ugly or feels awkward

 Have you considered [the UI Stack?](#the-ui-stack)

-### My project does not seem to be progressing.
-We keep having meetings instead of shipping anything useful.

-Coming soon

 ## Just the links please